 Genever has been produced in Holland for over 400 years and could be seen as the ancestor of gin.
 Today, genever is often seen as the drink of the elderly, something only your grandfather will enjoy.
-I think this product deserves more appreciation, which is why I’ve started writing a book on this traditional Dutch spirit.
+I think this product deserves more appreciation, which is why I’ve started writing a book on this traditional Dutch spirit which will be in stores March ’20.
 In this article I give you a little sneak preview of my upcoming ‘Dutch Courage’ book, explaining what genever exactly is, and how you can make three tasty cocktails with it.

 Simply put, genever is made out of three components; malt wine, alcohol and water.